edtan/edtan.github.io/_posts/2019-10-06-Simultaneous-Mapping-and-Localization.md

 distance measurements.
-Some SLAM algorithms also incorporate knowledge of the robot's movement (e.g. if you are controlling the robot's velocity and direction), while other SLAM algorithms can work with only the (lidar) distance measurments.
+Some SLAM algorithms also incorporate knowledge of the robot's movement (e.g. if you are controlling the robot's velocity and direction), while other SLAM algorithms can work with only the (lidar) distance measurements.
 Even without direct knowlege of the robot's movement, the robot's location and orientation can still be determined because there is a very high correlation between consecutive lidar measurements.